Achaak/snippet-node-new-website/README.md

 # snippet-node-new-website

-This is a snippet for start a new node website project.
+This is a snippet for start a new Node website project.

 __Install :__
 * *npm install*